 - 9.6.
 Policy ESD15 sets out the expectation that development should complement and enhance the character of its context and meet high design standards. - 9.7.
-The kiosk and charging points are to be positioned adjacent to existing car parking spaces which would be upgraded and advertised appropriately as being for EV use.
-The proposal would be visible within the car park and this would be within the context of an existing public car park and the surrounding urban environment.
-The infrastructure items proposed are modest in size and would therefore not appear prominent or out of keeping with its context. - 9.8.
+The kiosk is positioned adjacent to existing car parking spaces which have been upgraded and advertised appropriately as being for EV use.
+The position of the EV charging points would be accessible centrally to the 12 spaces.
+The proposal would be viewed within the context of an existing town centre car park and surrounding urban area.
+The infrastructure items are modest in size and would therefore not appear prominent or out of keeping with its context. - 9.8.
 On this basis, Officers consider that the proposal would be acceptable in design terms and would therefore comply with Policy ESD15 of the Cherwell Local Plan Part 1 2011-2031.